DLLs in Visual C++

 Active Technology and DLLs

-Allows object servers to be implemented inside a DLL.
+Allows object servers to be completely implemented inside a DLL.

 Automation in a DLL